bhoomikaagrawal16/one-card-assist/README.md

-# Agentic AI for Fintech Collections
+# Agentic AI for Debt Collection

 > An end-to-end, multilingual chatbot system built to automate the debt collection lifecycle on WhatsApp and Web.
 This project leverages a sophisticated agentic architecture to create a scalable, compliant, and empathetic collections process for the fintech industry.